How to Apply: Finding the Right Job

 How much will I get paid?

 Each announcement will specify the range of pay.
-Most EPA employees receive basic pay under the General Schedule (GS) and some receive locality pay.
+Most EPA employees receive basic pay under the General Schedule (GS) and many receive locality pay.
 Locality pay is the basic pay, plus an increase designed to address pay comparability between federal and non-federal jobs in the metropolitan area where the job is located.
-General Schedule and locality pay tables are located off of the Office of Personnel Management's Salaries and Wages page.
+General Schedule and locality pay tables are located off of the Office of Personnel Management's Salaries and Wages page .

 What are the benefits offered by the federal government?

 You can learn more about federal government job benefits on these pages: